provenance-io/docs/p8e/p8e-usage/quick-start/hello-world-example.md

 ContractManager contractManager = ContractManager.Companion.create(PK.PrivateKey.parseFrom(Hex.decode("<private_key_text>")),"<api_url>");
 ```

-When the HelloWorld class is instantiated, there are watchers created using the ContractManager to listen for messages in the Provenance mailbox from the HelloWorldContract.
+When the HelloWorld class is instantiated, there are watchers created using the ContractManager to listen for messages in the Provenance Blockchain mailbox from the HelloWorldContract.
 One listens for response messages sent when the contract completes.
 In this example, when a message is received, the UUID saved to the blockchain is logged.
 Another listens for errors and logs details about the error.

 ```kotlin
 init {